red meat of the dawn across my shoulders.

 Night crawlers washed to the surface of the road

-gathered in a dixie cup
+gathered into a dixie cup.

-Mildew rising out of cattail.
+Mildew rising out of cattails.

 Everything alive breathing lungs full of damp